mjordan/larkm/README.md

 ARK resolution is provided via requests to larkm's host followed by an ARK (e.g. `https://myhost.net/ark:/12345/876543`) and the other operations are provided through standard REST requests to larkm's management endpoint (`/larkm`).

 larkm is currently a proof of concept as we learn about locally mananging ARKs.
-Features such as access control for the REST interface and persisting ARKs to a database are yet to come.

 It is considered "lightweight" because it supports only a subset of ARK functionality, focusing on providing ways to manage ARKs locally and on using ARKs as persistent, resolvable identifiers.
 ARK features such as suffix passthrough and ARK qualifiers are currently out of scope.

 ## Requirements